florian/observable/README.md

 # Observable – A JavaScript event system

 Observable is a JavaScript mixin for adding observer methods to a function.
 It's similiar to the jQuery event system, but works with IDs.
+You can use it for your own JavaScript libraries.

 ## Usage